Guide

 Here's more information from the ATO about how much super to pay.

-Let employees know about the change, especially those on inclusive packages.
-Use email, call a meeting, or send an internal newsletter to explain the increase, when it starts, how it benefits their retirement, and who to contact with questions.
+Make sure employees know about the change, especially those on inclusive packages.
+Use email, call a meeting, or send an internal newsletter to explain the increase, when it started, how it benefits their retirement, and who to contact with questions.

 Estimate the extra cost of the 0.5% increase and adjust budget and cash flow forecasts for 2025 and 2026.

-Xero automates SG calculations and super payments, integrates with SuperStream for easy reporting, and ensures ATO SG compliance.
-It also provides support for future requirements like payday super — a change that may come into effect July 2026.
+Xero automates SG calculations and super payments, integrates with SuperStream for easy reporting, and helps you meet ATO SG requirements.
+It also supports future changes like payday super: a change from 1 July 2026 that, according to the Treasury, will require employers to pay super with every pay cycle instead of quarterly.

 Consult an accountant or bookkeeper for personalised advice, especially for complex contracts.
-They can help you plan with confidence and stay compliant.
+They can help you stay compliant.

-Switch to Xero to stay ahead of superannuation changes, improve payroll efficiency, and ensure ATO compliance.
+Use Xero to stay ahead of superannuation changes, improve payroll efficiency, and ensure ATO compliance.
+Try Xero for free to get started.

 When does the super guarantee rate increase to 12%?